johnkerl/miller/docs/src/reference-dsl-builtin-functions.md

 ### variance
 <pre class="pre-non-highlight-non-pair">
 variance  (class=stats #args=1) Returns the sample variance of values in an array or map.
-Returns "" AKA void for array/map of length less than two; returns error for non-array/non-map types.
+Returns empty string AKA void for array/map of length less than two; returns error for non-array/non-map types.
 Example:
 variance([4,5,9,10,11]) is 9.7
 </pre>